trisulnsm/dinodoc/trisuldocs/docs/ug/basicusage/startstop.md

 The following sections go a bit deeper into each startup process.

-## Start and stop the domain process
+## Start and Stop the Domain Process

 Each probe and hub node needs a *domain* process to be up and running.
 This enables the node to communicate with the other nodes in the domain.